top of page

-Christian theology recognizes both a unity and diversity are within the nature of God which is stated in the church doctrine of the Trinity{3}.
-Although the Christian term “trinity” is not used anywhere in scripture the triunity of God is concisely described in New Testament Matthew 3:6-17 and 1 Peter 1:2-3.
+Christian theology recognizes both a unity and plurality are within the nature of God which was stated in the church doctrine of the Trinity{3}.
+Although the Christian term “trinity” was not used anywhere in scripture the triunity of God was concisely described in New Testament Matthew 3:6-17 and 1 Peter 1:2-3.
 Peter, one of Christ's closest disciples was a devout, religious first century Jew (Acts 10:14), not a Gentile polytheist who misunderstood God’s nature.
-And God’s plurality is hinted of in the books of the Hebrew Law where He referred to Himself with His plural personal pronouns, “we” or “us”, including Genesis 1:26-27, 3:22, and 11:7.
+And God’s plurality was hinted of in the books of the Hebrew Law where He referred to Himself with His plural personal pronouns, “we” or “us”, including Genesis 1:26-27, 3:22, and 11:7.
 Evidently, the Godhead is of one substance yet there are three persons (Nicene Creed, AD325).
 The Nicene Creed summarized Christian Church doctrine about the nature of God starting at that time.
-So God is three inseparably unified persons who because of their nature always act consistently even when they work independently.
-They all have equal power and majesty and identical moral values, and they have an absolute loyalty among themselves.
-When One speaks He speaks for them all (Exodus 3:14).
-The New Testament describes the members of the Godhead as having different roles: The Father is the will for the Godhead, and the Son always does the Father’s will (John 6:37-39) and He is the Creator* (Colossians 1:16) and the Messiah (Matthew 16:13-20) and the Judge of all humanity (John 5:22), and He is the only member of the Godhead who scripture clearly records appeared to mankind in human form (New Testament Gospels).
-The Holy Spirit enlightens humans for their salvation, and He has many other roles{9}.
+This creed is still used today by many Christian groups- including Roman Catholics, Orthodox, and most Protestant churches (internet).

 Human authorship of Genesis 1

-Ancient extra biblical creation stories that contain parts of the Genesis 1 account predate the account recorded by Moses:
+Ancient extra-biblical creation stories that contain parts of the Genesis 1 account predate the account recorded by Moses:

 The Enuma Elish epic{5} contains the Babylonian creation story that was written in cuneiform on seven clay tablets.
 The copy found in the ruins of the royal library in Nineveh is dated 700-600BCE but the original composition is believed to be older than c1600BCE{4}.
 So this ancient religious epic originated before Moses wrote Genesis c1450BCE.

 The Enuma Elish creation epic is tightly interwoven with Mesopotamian deities and is buried in Mesopotamian religious lore but bible scholars have noticed few and sparse similarities to the Genesis 1 creation account{4}{5}.
 The epic mentions the sun and moon gods (below) and the stars were created for “signs and seasons”, and the various “wild beasts” and “beasts of the field” were caused to “come forth”.
 These and other similarities to Genesis 1 suggest that ancient Mesopotamians still remembered a few authentic details of God’s original creation account.
 They were kept as oral traditions and handed down and later recorded, so much content and accuracy were lost.
-Topical note 4 examines this and other ancient Mesopotamian and worldwide creation stories in more detail and explains why nearly, but not all, differ so much from the account Moses recorded in Genesis 1.
+Topical note 4 examines this and other ancient Mesopotamian and worldwide creation (and flood) stories in more detail and explains why nearly, but not all, differ so much from the account Moses recorded in Genesis 1.

 Other ancient worldwide cultural creation stories that include bits from Genesis 1 are additional evidence it was originally recorded before the Flood.
 Collectively these cover all the events of the six days in the same sequence{6}.
 Their stories originated before the Hebrew Law was written and Christian missionaries might have influenced them{8}.
-The Hmong people who originally settled the Indo-China peninsula c2000BCE (before Genesis was recorded by Moses c1450BCE) kept ancestral accounts that claim they descended from Jah-phu (Japheth) the son of Nuah (Noah).
+The Hmong people who originally settled the Indo-China peninsula c2000BCE (550 years before Genesis was recorded by Moses c1450BCE) kept ancestral accounts that claim they descended from Jah-phu (Japheth) the son of Nuah (Noah).
 Their ancient records also correctly named several of Japheth’s early descendants as recorded in Genesis 10.
 Today the Hmong live within the countries of Indo-China without one of their own.
 An amazing song they still sing at weddings and funerals accurately paraphrases the accounts in Genesis 1-9 and 11 that includes creation, the Flood, and the scattering of mankind over the earth, in a single story with no mention of pagan deities{7}.
 They claim this record was kept by their earliest ancestors, that was hundreds of years before Moses recorded Genesis c1450BCE.
-Why the creation account of the Hmong agrees so well with Genesis while those of most other people groups who migrated worldwide do not is explained in Topical note 4- Why do the creation and Flood records kept by some of Japheth’s descendants..
+Why the creation account of the Hmong agreed so well with Genesis while those of most other people groups who migrated worldwide did not is explained in Topical note 4- Why do the creation and Flood records kept by some of Japheth’s descendants..

-As explained in the Authorship of the Hebrew Law, and in Topical note 4 about the Mesopotamian flood stories, Moses didn’t borrow from an older Mesopotamian creation epic to write the creation account in his book of Genesis.
-The books of the Hebrew Law- the Torah clearly show Moses worshiped the Hebrews’ God exclusively.
-So he wouldn’t have resorted to pagan stories as source material for the creation (and later Noah’s Flood account in Genesis 6-8) in his Book of Genesis.
-Rather the few similarities in the Genesis accounts and the pagan epics hints they shared a common earlier human origin.
-Moses had access to the original written pre-Flood records that were kept of Noah’s ark, then were translated and copied down through the ages by Noah’s descendants (Topical note 4, World’s oldest writing), and finally the Hebrew families living in Egypt at the time of their Exodus from Egypt.
-And Moses had God’s help to explain them when he spoke directly with Him during the Exodus (Authorship of the Hebrew Law, What the scriptures say about Moses).
-So the creation account Moses recorded in Genesis 1 that mostly differs from the pagan stories is dependable.
+Moses had access to the content of the original written pre-Flood records that were kept in Noah’s ark and were translated and copied down through the ages by Noah’s descendants (Topical note 4, World’s oldest writing).
+They were later translated into Hebrew by Hebrew families living in Egypt before the Exodus (Authorship of the Hebrew Law, Oldest Hebrew writing).
+Then Moses had God’s help to explain them when he spoke directly with Him during the Exodus (Authorship of the Hebrew Law, What the scriptures say about Moses).
+So, the creation account Moses recorded in Genesis 1 that mostly differs from the pagan stories is the dependable one.

 Didn’t God originally give the Genesis 1 creation account to Moses?

 Another view about the first human author of this creation account was that God originally divulged it to Moses who recorded it in his book of Genesis during the Hebrew Exodus from Egypt, along with the other books of the Law God gave him then.
 While this is plausible, older worldwide cultural creation accounts that have similarities to Genesis 1 as described above are evidence for an original human author before Noah’s Flood.
-Noah evidently preserved the original creation record in the ark and passed it to his descendants, Shem and Japheth (but not Ham- see Topical Note 4, Noah’s vineyard).
-Their descendants translated and recopied it after the Flood, as detailed in Topical note 4- Most ancient writing.
-Moses eventually inherited this written creation account from Hebrew families during the Exodus and recorded it in his book of Genesis with God’s direction.

 When and why did pagan gods originate?

-The first humans who were recorded in Genesis 2-3, knew the God Yahweh Elohim (“Lord God”) created everything, and their early descendants did too (Genesis 4:3,4).
-However, people began worshiping pagan deities after the Fall of mankind recorded in Genesis 3, even before Noah’s Flood (Topical note 4).
-The ancient Mesopotamian Eridu Genesis and Atra-Hasis epic tablets (Topical note 4) named several pagan gods including chief gods Enil and Enki who allegedly created humans in pre-Flood Mesopotamia before the global Flood that the epics described “swept over” the earth.
+The first humans, Adam and Eve who were recorded in Genesis 2-3 knew the God Yahweh Elohim (“Lord God”) created everything and their early descendants did too (Genesis 4:3,4).
+However, people began worshiping pagan deities after the Fall of mankind recorded in Genesis 3, even before Noah’s Flood!
+(Topical note 4).
+The ancient Mesopotamian Eridu Genesis and Atra-Hasis epic tablets (Topical note 4) named several pagan gods including chief gods Enil and Enki who allegedly created humans in pre-Flood Mesopotamia before the global Flood that these (extra-biblical) epics described “swept over” the earth.
 The true creator God, Yahweh Elohim was still approachable by animal sacrifice after mankind’s fall (Genesis 4:3-4) and a remnant from Adam’s through Noah’s godly families and others after the Flood continued to follow His ways.
 However, God severed fellowship with humans then so He seemed unresponsive by most people to meet their everyday needs.
-Then ancient people made their own gods with hand-made idols: Exodus 32:1-4 shows how quickly the ancient Hebrews who had lived with pagan Egyptians for 400 years prior to their Exodus and influenced them (temporarily) abandoned God for idol worship after they knew Him.
+Then ancient people made their own gods with hand-made idols: Exodus 32:1-4 shows how quickly the ancient Hebrews, who had lived with pagan Egyptians for 400 years prior to their Exodus and influenced them, abandoned God for idol worship (temporarily) after they knew Him.
 Ancient people also built altars for sacrifices, temples, and initiated priests to conduct worship.
 In nearly every ancient human culture each of the forces over uncontrollable nature and interpersonal relationships was assigned a named god by their influential leaders so everyone could relate to and petition them for their needs.
 Pagan religion also supported the rulership of the early leaders which gave them authority to reign over their people: The Eridu Genesis tablet (Topical note 4{22}) recorded founding the five cities of Eridu, Bad-tibira, Larak, Sippar, and Shuruppak in Mesopotamia before the Flood “swept over” (Topical notes 3 and 4) and that their kingship “descended from heaven”.
 Through the work begun by Christ’s apostles, Christianity gradually ended worship of pagan gods in the western world starting in the 1st century.
 Then church missionaries spread it worldwide.
 This faith returned worship to the original God, Yahweh Elohim, Who is more fully described as a triunity in the New Testament.

 Introduction to the creation account